 stitch Pag lace in doorways.

 The flavours on the Pag dinner table are influenced by its arid, saline environment.
 Inhabited by more sheep than humans, Pag has lamb that is flavoured with the aromatic herbs that browsing sheep consume – as is the trademark Pag cheese.
 Fish tastes different too, a result of the particularly salty waters.
-What with the local žutica dry white wine and the stiff digestif of travarica herb brandy, the Pag culinary experience is especially attractive to foodies.
+What with the local žutica dry white wine and the stiff digestif of travarica herb brandy, the Pag culinary experience is especially attractive to foodies, taking in three of Croatia's best delicacies in Pag lamb, Pag cheese and Pag salt.